North Woods Project:

 “Field notes are a practice of oscillating between being present in place and recording your surroundings.” —Madison Jones

-For the North Woods BioBlitz, I brought several examples from my undergraduate studies, as well as my notebook for the North Woods.
+For the North Woods BioBlitz, I shared my field notes from the North Woods, as well as several examples from my undergraduate studies.
 Each set is different, depending on the nature of the project.
+My North Woods notes contain jottings of different visits with professors and classmates, as well as solo explorations spent wandering and generating ideas.
 For a field crew in the Hassayampa River Wilderness, my goal was recording the progress and methods of riparian restoration on the Hassayampa River.
 My set of Grinnellian journals has detailed records of natural history and ecology from different islands in the Gulf of California and mainland Sonora, Mexico, from a semester at the Prescott College Kino Bay Field Station.
-My North Woods notes contain jottings of different visits with professors, classmates, and solo explorations, wandering and generating ideas.

-There are times when rigid, formal notes are useful, such as with Grinnellian Journaling.
-In the Grinnellian tradition, there are strict guidelines for formatting and contents of field journals.
-The main components are a field notebook, used for quick jottings; a journal of narrative transcriptions that expands on said jottings; and species accounts.
-Grinnellian field notes are formalized in a way that makes them a powerful piece of scientific recording in the ecological sciences.
+There are times when rigid, formal notes are useful, such as with Grinnellian journaling.
+In this tradition, used in environmental science, there are strict guidelines for formatting and content.
+Journals consist of three main components.
+A field notebook, used for quick jottings; a journal of narrative transcriptions that expands on said jottings; and species accounts.
+Grinnellian field notes are formalized in this way to strengthen the consistency and accuracy of ecological data.

 Figure 3.2: Small notebooks are used to quickly write “field jottings”, which can later be transcribed to longer narrative journals.
 Photo courtesy of AnnaFaith Jorgensen.